panuhorsmalahti/gulp-tslint/README.md

 'json' prints stringified JSON to console.log.
 'prose' prints short human-readable failures to console.log.
 'verbose' prints longer human-readable failures to console.log.
+Reporters are executed only if there is at least one failure.

 You can use your own reporter by supplying a function.
 ```javascript